What is a credit union?

 • Your money stays within the local community

-• Regular savers who are over the age of 18 can apply for a low-cost loan (minimum £50)
+• Regular savers who are over the age of 18 can apply for a low-cost loan.

-Credit unions aim to help you take control of your money by encouraging you to save what you can.
+Credit unions aim to help yo take control of your money by encouraging you to save what you can.
 Once you have a reliable record as a saver, you can apply to borrow money.
+Some credit unions offer instant loan products to new members.
 Credit unions will let you borrow what you can afford to repay.

 A credit union may suit you if: